dtagone/Cloud-computing-Lab/Environment-Setup.md

 ## 4. Helper Tools

 Git Bash was installed successfully, providing a Unix-like terminal for running the lab commands.
+Install from here, https://git-scm.com/install/windows.

 **Result:** The helper terminal environment is available.